President Ilham Aliyev congratulates King of Bahrain | News.az

 President Ilham Aliyev congratulates King of Bahrain

-President of Azerbaijan Ilham Aliyev sent a congratulatory letter to the King of Bahrain, His Majesty Sheikh Hamad bin Isa Al Khalifa on his country`s National Day.
+Azerbaijan's President sent a letter of congratulations to the King of Bahrain Sheikh Hamad bin Isa Al Khalifa, News.Az reports.

-In the letter, the Head of State expressed confidence that relations between Azerbaijan and Bahrain will continue developing in an atmosphere of friendship and cooperation.
+"I cordially congratulate and convey my best wishes to you and through you, to your entire people on my own behalf and on behalf of the people of Azerbaijan on the occasion of the National Holiday of the Kingdom of Bahrain," President Aliyev said in his letter.

-The Azerbaijani leader wished the King of Bahrain robust health and the people of Bahrain peace and prosperity.
+"I believe that the friendly and cooperative relations between our countries will continue to evolve and expand in line with interests of our peoples," the head of state said.